mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 ######  TypeString

 Share a single process namespace between all of the containers in a pod.
 When this is set containers will be able to view and signal processes from other containers in the same pod, and the first process in each container will not be assigned PID 1.
 HostPID and ShareProcessNamespace cannot both be set.
 Optional: Default to false.
-This field is beta-level and may be disabled with the PodShareProcessNamespace feature.
 #### subdomain

 ######  TypeString